mattermost/mattermost-test-management/data/test-cases/channels/settings/test-2.md

 **Step 1**

+Test Data:

+- Should have a Professional License

 Scenario: Use `Tab` to add a Phrase as a Keyword to be highlighted.

 1. Login to mattermost account and goto Settings -> Notification modal.